Leefarmer83/GLFC/README.md

 # Testing

-1. Used [HTML Validator](https://validator.w3.org/) to check the markup on each page.
+Used [HTML Validator](https://validator.w3.org/) to check the markup on each page.
 I had one **warning** for the fixed image on the indext.html, contact.html, report.html page : **Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections**. as this is a fixed image, I won't be giving it a heading.
 I also had the same **warning** on the team.html page for the images in the league and fixture section, these also will not have headings.

-2. Used [CSS3 Validator](https://jigsaw.w3.org/css-validator/) to check CSS3 for any errors.
+Used [CSS3 Validator](https://jigsaw.w3.org/css-validator/) to check CSS3 for any errors.
 "Congratulations!
 No Error Found.
 This document validates as CSS level 3 + SVG !"

-3. I ran my page on [web.dev](https://web.dev/) and this is the [report](https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=https://marie-o.github.io/first-milestone-project/).

 4. Contact form works as intended.
    1. Go to 'Contact Us' page.